-The second midterm will be held on April 11, 2012 and will emphasize material from Chapters 4, 5 and 6.
-However, there will be some material from earlier chapters.
-For example you need to know how to write down converses, contrapositives, and negations.
+The second midterm will be held on Monday April 8, 2012 and will emphasize material from Section 3.3, Chapters 4 and 5, and Section 6.1 However, there will be some material from earlier chapters.
+For example you need to know how to write down converses and contrapositives.
+You'll need to know how prove results by contradiction or using the contrapositive, or by induction.
 We've also seen a new proof technique: strong induction.